Day 19: Ceillac 6th July

 Jenny and Graham arrive at top after hard slog

 Another stunning blue sky day in the alps.
 It can't get any better!
-Highlight of the day was getting to the top of the Girardin at 2700 metres, a very steep climb up 800 metres from Mljasset.
+Highlight of the day was getting to the top of the Girardin at 2700 metres, a very steep climb up 800 metres from Maljasset.
 And the views were absolutely stunning.

-There's 4 of us crammed in a small dorm, so when we wake at 6am, we're all awake.
+There's 4 of us crammed in a small dorm, so when one wakes at 6am, we're all awake.
 Time to have a shower, pack and go down to an early breakfast.
-A big day ahead - not long, just steep and high.
+A big day ahead - not long, just steep and very high.
 Breakfast is bread and jam, and unfortunately luke warm coffee.
 We say good bye to Hubert and Klyte, pay the bill and collect 2 picnic lunches.
 We've had picnic lunches before - mostly they consist of a small container of cous cous sprinkled with a few green peas, a few bits of bread, an apple and a chocolate and muesli bar.
 And today's was the same, so we supplemented it with a hunk of cheese from yesterday and shared it around.

 P1070017